 Students at FSA learn at different paces, have a variety of passions and gifts, and enjoy different aspects of the school day from hands-on science to dramatic performance to recess games to reading workshop to art workshop.
 This diverse learning environment has been successful in helping students develop individual potential in a nurturing, cooperative environment.

 FSA has a low teacher to student ratio and classroom teachers who understand how to differentiate instruction within a mainstream classroom setting.
 As a small school, FSA has an excellent but limited part-time support staff, including two learning specialists, two inclusion teachers and two school counselors, available to provide a small number of students with targeted educational or counseling intervention.
 Our school does not, however, have occupational therapists or other specialists who are trained to address a broad range of learning needs or particular disabilities and disorders.

 For the 2015–16 academic year, tuition is as follows:

 |Age by September 1||Tuition|

 In order to allow for accurate planning, a non-refundable deposit of 15% of total tuition is due with your signed contract.

 Aftercare and Afterschool Club fees are not included in the tuition or activity fees.
 Aftercare fees—$14 per day, or $11 per day for families receiving financial aid—are billed separately at the end of each month based on daily usage; Club fees must be paid in advance.
 View the most current club brochure below.
-The cost of Aftercare following an Afterschool Club is half of the full day rate.
+The cost of Aftercare following an Afterschool Club is $7.